Last updated: February 16, 2023

-Stay on Pierces Rd until the very end, where you will find a small parking area.
-Note that this is a dirt road, but driving with a 2WD vehicle is manageable.
+Stay on Pierces Rd until the very end, where you will find a small car parking area.
+Note that this is an unsealed road, but driving with a 2WD vehicle is manageable.

 You will find the starting point of the walking track to Rigby Hill at the parking area.
 This is also the starting point of the challenging Pierces Pass, which descends into the Grose Valley.